German Studies Russia is a joint study program at Freie Universität Berlin and the Moscow State Institute of International Relations.

 Dominik Sonnleitner studied Political Science (BA) in Regensburg and Prague and completed the Master's program in European Studies at the three universities of Berlin (FU, HU, TU) in September 2013.
 During his studies, he worked at the Eastern Institute in Regensburg.
 He has worked at the Center for Global Politics since 2012, initially for the MA International Relations Online and the alumni network.
 Since October 2013 Dominik has worked as a project coordinator for German Studies Russia.

-Alexei D. Voskressenski is the Professor of Political Science and Asian Studies and Dean of the Faculty of Political Sciences at MGIMO.
+Alexei D. Voskressenski is the Professor of Political Science and Asian Studies at MGIMO.
 He completed his study of Chinese studies at the Lomonosov University in Moscow.
 He obtained his doctorate at the University of Manchester and the Institute for Far Eastern Studies in Moscow.
 He is the author of several monographs and articles, and has edited numerous anthologies.
 His latest publication deals with policy in the Far East (The East and Politics: Political Systems, Political Cultures, Political Process, Aspect Press, 2011).
 Since 2010 he is also program director of German Studies Russia.

 Peter Schönherr studied European studies with a major qualification in economics at the Technical University of Chemnitz (BA) and the Viadrina University in Frankfurt (Oder) (MA).
 Subsequently, he worked at the Viadrina University in a research project on employee participation.
 From autumn 2015 to summer 2017, he taught at the Russian-Kyrgyz Slavic University of Bishkek within the scope of the Robert Bosch Foundation's lecturer program.
 From September 2017, as a tutor of the Free University of Berlin he will conduct the module ''Economics'' at the Moscow State Institute for International Relations as part of the German Studies Russia program.